openiris/IRIS/README.md

 IRIS
 ====

-This is an Openflow Controller software created by ETRI.
+is an Openflow Controller software created by ETRI.
+It is built on Beacon-like NIO-based event handling mechanism, and has many core modules ported from Floodlight including mac learning, link discovery, topology management, device management, state management, etc.

-It is using Beacon-like NIO-based event handling mechanism, and many core modules ported from Floodlight including:
+However, though much of IRIS came from Floodlight and Beacon, IRIS has much simple architecture than that of Floodlight, which enables easy development of modules and applications.

-1. Mac Learning
+Moreover, due to the simplicity, we have observed that IRIS provides much better performance.
-2. Link Discovery
+We also did major re-factoring on the Floodlight UI in creating IRIS UI.
-3. Topology Management
+In result, the rendering of underlying network dynamics is more compact and beautiful.

-4. Device Management
+In creating IRIS, we have lots of re-factoring especially on following area:

-5. State Management
+1. IO Event Handling

-Though much of IRIS came from Floodlight and Beacon (especially core modules), the architecure of IRIS is much simpler than that of Floodlight, which enables easy development of modules and applications.
+2. Controller & Module Development Architecture
-Moreover, IRIS provides much better performance.
+3. REST API implementation

-IRIS is implemented by Java, and providing REST-based programming interface.
+4. NoSQL Database Integration

-The REST Apis are compliant with that of Floodlight to guarantee the App programmers to easily port their Floodlight modules to IRIS.
+One thing you note is that the REST API is fully compliant with that of Floodlight.

-The complete source code of this project will be released at the end of August.
+That means you can safely move your existing REST Openflow applications to IRIS.

 You can find the document of this project here (https://github.com/bjlee72/IRIS/wiki).

-Byungjoon Lee
+Byungjoon Lee (bjlee@etri.re.kr)